 The power to suspend is not applicable to lockouts, even when a lockout is unlawful.
 The Employment Relations Act 2000 provides that employers are not liable for any remuneration during lockouts unless a lockout is unlawful.
-In section 96, remuneration means salaries, wages, allowances, and other payments in respect of the period of the lockout.
+In section 96, remuneration means salaries, wages, allowances, and other payments related to the period of the lockout.